Menu Close

 ASSIGNMENTS

-Societal relevance assignment: your three main take-away points from the workshop in which you participated (about spatial turn or democratisation or shifting demographies or environmental change).
+Societal relevance assignment: your three main take-away points from the workshop in which you participated, due 29th October.

-Agenda setting assignment: your three main take-away points from the agenda setting round table in which you participated (about either research, education or policy).
+Agenda setting assignment: your three main take-away points from the agenda-setting round table in which you participated, 29th October.

 CORE READINGS

-To be shared via Canvas (Virtual Learning Environment).
+To be shared via the Virtual Learning Environment.